Mount // Peradam

 As I was on the descent into the green and forested foothills, I wondered what I could do next.

-Despite the upheaval, I felt calmer than I had in years, somehow at peace in knowing that scaling those high mountain peaks wasn’t right for me.
+I felt calmer than I had in years, somehow at peace in knowing that scaling those high mountain peaks wasn’t right for me.
 Now I just had to figure out what is right for me.
 And what is right for me isn’t going to be what is right for everyone.
 I’m not a go-getting entrepreneur.
 I’m more of an artist.
 The things I loved most about our first attempt with Mount Art Services was collaborating with creative people, helping them achieve their vision.

 And then my eye was caught by a sudden sparkle, like dewdrops in morning sunshine.